College of Arts and Letters2021-2022

 What Can I Do with a Master of Arts in English - Literature?

-If literature is your passion, the MA in English - Literature might be for you.
+If literature is your passion, the Master of Arts in English - Literature might be for you.
 The degree is designed to broaden and refine your knowledge of literary traditions in English.
 Our program's flexibility allows you to follow your own interests while experiencing the best of curricular innovation and established traditions.
 We offer courses and a curriculum that maximize your opportunities for the future, whether that is teaching at the community college level, working within publishing, or studying further at the PhD level.

 Career opportunities that might be pursued: